tinymce/tinymce/modules/tinymce/README.md

 Lints, compiles, minifies and creates release packages for TinyMCE.
 This will produce the production ready packages.

 `grunt start`
-Starts a rspack dev server that compiles the core, themes, plugins and all demos.
+Starts an rspack dev server that compiles the core, themes, plugins and all demos.
 Go to `localhost:3000` for a list of links to all the demo pages.

 `grunt dev`
 Runs tsc, less.
 This will only produce the bare essentials for a development build and is a lot faster.